pascallaliberte/modestjs.works/_book/part-2/ways-out.md

 A few ways out:

 * Consider rewriting just one part of your app using server-generated views with no front-end React.
-Maybe generate server-side React views, and just add a few sprinkles, maybe Turbolinks.
+Maybe generate server-side React views, and just add a few sprinkles, maybe Stimulus.
 * Consider putting in a practice of vetting the packages your stack uses.
 See whether you'll likely have just a one-way relationship with the package, or whether your team can see itself investing back into that package.
 While you think this through, and for as long as you can, sit with the discomfort of knowing there are too many packages to give back to, and revisit the list frequently.
 Let that discomfort push you to invest back into the packages you use.
 * If your company isn't on an insane release schedule that's fueled by rounds of investing, consider getting your dev team to be more involved in scoping ([shaping][shapeup]) the product's features.
 Get some of the language of "bets" and "scope hammering" into your practice.
 Get a practice to interview your recent buyers to understand the job-to-be-done of your app, [the "job" for which they "hired" your app when they purchased it][jtbd-intro].